kurtosis-tech/kurtosis/docs/docs/quickstart.md

 Yet...
 PostgREST needs to know the IP address or hostname of the Postgres service, and we said earlier that Starlark (interpretation) can never know execution values.
 How can this be?

-Answer: execution-time values are represented at interpretation time as [future references](TODO) - special Starlark strings like `{{kurtosis:6670e781977d41409f9eb2833977e9df:ip_address.runtime_value}}` that Kurtosis will replace at execution time with the actual value.
+Answer: execution-time values are represented at interpretation time as [future references][future-references-reference] - special Starlark strings like `{{kurtosis:6670e781977d41409f9eb2833977e9df:ip_address.runtime_value}}` that Kurtosis will replace at execution time with the actual value.
 In this case, the `postgres_url` variable here...

 ```python
 postgres_url = "postgresql://{}:{}@{}:{}/{}".format(